KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 two fundamental directional forces:

 **Centropy**
-The movement toward **coherence, unity, reintegration**,
+The movement toward **coherence, synthesis, reintegration**,
-and alignment with the Source — Aion.
+and alignment with **Aion**.
-It is the organizing impulse behind growth,
+It is the organizing motion behind growth,
-synthesis, and the **acclivous motion** of the soul across hypostases.
+refinement, and the **acclivous return**
+of essence through the centropic hypostases.

 **Entropy**
 The movement toward **fragmentation, chaos, dispersion**,